 Cats’ noses, just like feline fur, change color due to external elements.
-Aging, exposure to sunlight, and even staining can alter the shade of a cat’s nose.
+Aging, exposure to sunlight, and even staining can also alter the shade of a cat’s nose.
 However, it can sometimes be indicative of a health concern.

 A cat’s nose will change color throughout the course of its life.
 It may appear to do so seemingly at random.
-Unless your cat is displaying other uncharacteristic behaviors, which can happen, this is rarely a concern.
+Unless your cat is displaying other uncharacteristic behaviors, this is rarely a cause for concern.

 Why Do Cats’ Noses Change Color?

 This means that changes to the color will be easier to spot in some cats than others.
 It will be impossible to ignore a pink nose turning black, for example.
 This is called hyperpigmentation.
-The darkening of a black nose, of course, will be considerably harder to spot.
+The darkening of a black nose, of course, will be much harder to spot.